hiroppy/fusuma/README.md

   - production build
   - exporting as PDF
   - deploying to GitHub Pages
+  - live mode
+    - fusuma can stream comments such as Twitter during the presentation
 - supports SNS, OGP, FullScreen, and etc...
 - supports Presenter Mode
   - you can give a speech while watching a presenter's notes and timer